ddysher/ml-notes/ml-notes/glossary.md

 let's you define a seq2seq model using configuration file (YAML) without writting code.
 Some of the configuration include what cell to use (LSTM, GRU, etc), cell parameters, attention parameters, etc.

-## Teacher Force
+## Teacher Forcing

 In sequence prediction models, it's common to use the output from last time step as input for the next time step.
 For example, in language model, we use current predicted word as input for next step.

-However, this process, when applied to training, can make the model converge and instable.
+However, this process, when applied to training, can be unstable and slow to converge.
 For instance, if the predicted word of current time step `t` is far off from the expected output, then using this predicted word as input for time step `t+1` will not work well for sure.
 If we wait until the whole sequence `T` is generated and backpropage the errors , the model convergence is quite slow.

-Teacher force is used to solve the problem.
+Teacher forcing is used to solve the problem.
 It was originally described and developed as an alternative technique to backpropagation through time for training a recurrent neural network.

 > Teacher forcing works by using the actual or expected output from the training dataset at the